AntonioTorres23/OpenGL_Notes/Geometry Shader.md

 Here it is declared as an **interface block** as discussed from the Advance GLSL notes that contains a few interesting variables of which the most interesting one is `gl_Position` that contains the vector we set as the vertex shader's output.

 Note that it is declared as an array, because most render primitives contain more than 1 vertex.
-The geometry shader recieves
+The geometry shader receives **all** vertices of a primitive as its input.

+Using the